anitawright75/11-23API_test/README.md

-VIDA Lifestyle Blog
+h1.**boldVIDA Lifestyle Blog**

-An original lifestyle blog created by Victoria Fajardo, Anita Wright, and Arnold Rozon.
+h2.An original lifestyle blog created by Victoria Fajardo, Anita Wright, and Arnold Rozon.

+---
 This blog was created, from the ground up, using the following technical languages, software libraries, and frameworks:

 * HTML